 Even today, the spice is not cheap, but that's because it's rare.

 Over the years, the spice has had many uses ranging from helping everything from intestinal issues like stomach aches and diarrhea to snake bites.
 These days though, most of the interest is whether the supplement can help weight loss and/or enhance exercise.

-Like all spices, this one has no calories or saturated fat or cholesterol.
-Also like other spices, grains of paradise contain many diverse plant-nutrient compounds, just a few of which include 6-paradol, 6-gingerol, and 6-shogaol.
+Like all spices, this one has no calories or saturated fat, or cholesterol.
+Also like other spices, grains of paradise contains many diverse plant-nutrient compounds, just a few of which include 6-paradol, 6-gingerol, and 6-shogaol.

 Some of these compounds can bind to the same receptors as capsicum, which is found in chili peppers.
 As such, grains of paradise can also provoke a hot, burning sensation when placed in the mouth.